-Cameron Demetre brings nearly a decade of political, legislative, and policy experience to the firm.
+Cameron Demetre brings over a decade of political, legislative, and policy experience to the firm.
 As a lobbyist at Capitol Advocacy, Cameron’s deep-rooted experience in executive decision making, coalition building, and policy analysis at all levels of government, cultivates success for the firm’s clients.

 He has extensive knowledge of the technology start-up ecosystem, ranging from venture capital, early-stage startups, to Fortune 100 companies.
 He has a keen understanding of emerging technology and the importance of engaging policymakers to create a favorable policy landscape for those companies to flourish.